Giacomo-Terragni/ComputerSecurity/README.md

 ![alt text](resources/Image%2020-09-2022%20at%2019.18.jpg)

 ## 4. Log file
-All outputs from the actions executed on the clients counter are stored in a log file in app/logs/logs.txt.
+All outputs from the actions executed on the clients counter are stored in a log file in *app/logs/logs.txt*.
 If you wish to store the data in a different file, change the value of variable **FILENAME** in app.py to the new file's name.

-The information is in the following format:
+The file information is in the following format:
 ```
 ID: 100 | NEW LOG IN | COUNTER: 0
 ID: 100 | INCREASE 10 | COUNTER: 10